William P. Shutze, MD

 Please highlight key leadership positions you hold or have held, and/or significant leadership achievements you have accomplished in vascular surgery or organized medicine and summarize how these have prepared you for the position of SVS Vice President.

-I served as Community Practice Committee Chair from 2017-2018 and then as Clinical Practice Council Chair from 2018 -2021.
-Both of these positions led to my service on the Strategic Board of Directors between 2017-2021 and on the SVS Executive Board for three of those years.
+I served as Community Practice Committee Chair from 2017-2018 and then as Clinical Practice Council Chair from 2018-2021.
+Both of these positions led to my service on the Strategic Board of Directors (SBOD) during 2017-2021 and on the SVS Executive Board (EB) for three of those years.
 One year, I was elected by my peers on the SBOD to be their representative to the EB.
-Since being elected SVS Secretary in 2022, I have served an additional 3 years on the SBOD and EB.
+Since being elected SVS Secretary in 2022, I have served an additional three years on the SBOD and EB.
 This has given me the privilege of serving on the SBOD for eight years and on the EB for seven years.

-During this time, I have been able to observe and learn from the different, but equally effective leadership styles of Drs.
-Fairman, Darling, Makaroun, Hogsdon, Dalman, AbuRhama, Dalsing, Mills and Eagleton and Slaw.
-My service in these positions has given me a front row seat to the organizational structure of the various components within the SVS and a clear picture of how the separate components (Councils, Committees, Task Forces, SVS Foundation, VAM and Programs) function and interact.
-Being involved with the development of the SVS Strategic Plan for eight cycles has given me an excellent understanding of the process through which this occurs, what makes it successful and how its goals are achieved.
+During this time, I have been able to observe and learn from the different but equally effective leadership styles of Drs.
+Fairman, Darling, Makaroun, Hogsdon, Dalman, AbuRhama, Dalsing, Mills, Eagleton and Slaw.
+My service in these positions has given me a front row seat to the organizational structure of the various components within the SVS and a clear picture of how the separate components (Councils, Committees, Task forces), SVS Foundation, VAM and Programs) function and interact.
+Being involved with the development of the SVS Strategic Plan for 8 cycles has given me an excellent understanding of the process through which this occurs, what makes it successful and how its goals are achieved.

-I am currently leading two important missions for the SVS: the ACS/SVS Vascular Verification Program and the “Highway to Health” Branding campaign.
-My involvement in these two programs will elevate my effectiveness as Vice President and these two programs.
+I am currently leading two important missions for the SVS: the ACS/SVS Vascular Verification Program and the “Highway to Health” branding campaign.
+My involvement in these two programs will elevate my effectiveness as Vice President and for these two programs.

 My roles as Secretary, committee and council chair have allowed me to build strong working relationships with the current EB members, the SBOD members and the SVS staff who are crucial to the success of the Society.
 I believe these experiences will be beneficial in performing the role of the SVS Vice-President, allowing me to hit the ground running and contribute immediately to the success of the SVS.